 The eidetic end of the spectrum

 Holmes is one of the few truly universal characters.
 Cultures across the globe have repurposed and reimagined the character to suit their own needs, with the detective making myriad appearances in one form or another.
-In his native England, Holmes is still a television staple, proving the continued fascination with the character.
 In Holmes’ case, an eidetic memory is an extension of his vast intellect and offers another deductive tool in his arsenal.
 The same is true of anime, where characters with a high intellect boast this quality.
 Both Light and L from Death Note show signs of having a photographic memory.
 Elsewhere it’s observed as a boon to combat ability, with the Uchiha clan in Naruto able to perfectly recall and replicate their opponent’s moves via the Sharingan.
 Elfen Lied author Lynn Okamoto further reveals his fascination with memory in his follow-up manga, and its subsequent anime adaption, Brynhildr in the Darkness where protagonist Ryota possesses a photographic memory.

 Anime’s greatest proponent of the uncanny ability is, without doubt, Detective Conan.
 The beloved character and cultural icon possesses a roster of specialist detective skills and superior intelligence rivalling even Holmes.
 Amongst this skillset is a photographic memory which was detailed in the eighth movie, Detective Conan: Magician of the Silver Sky.
 As well as possessing perfect recall, able to remember everything in pristine detail, the plucky sleuth can also rewind the last twenty minutes to revaluate clues and murder scenes.
 While this ability is obviously an invention, it does fictionalise eidetic memory in an interesting way.